ZAMBIA • AUGUST 16-25, 2026

 WEATHER AND CLIMATE

-For those willing to spend five-figure on an African safari, the time of year selected is critical.
+For those willing to spend five figures on an African safari, the time of year selected is critical.
 Forget about wind, heavy rain, or thunderstorms.
 Even worse, during the wet season the vegetation is so dense that the wildlife can’t be seen.
 Lame!
 That is why Seasick selected the best six weeks of the year to visit.
 August falls squarely within Zambia's cool dry season, offering superb conditions across the country.
 Rainfall is virtually non-existent, and the skies are typically clear and sunny, allowing for excellent daytime visibility.
 While the afternoons are pleasantly warm, the mornings and evenings remain chilly, especially in the plateau areas, requiring warm layers for early game drives.
 As the landscape continues to dry out, the vegetation thins and animals congregate heavily around permanent rivers and waterholes, marking this month as a prime time for intensive wildlife viewing in parks like South Luangwa and Lower Zambezi.

 AUGUST AVERAGES